BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 3. This can give you data-driven insights to support you in your investment journey.

-5. Even after you invest, you can use the calculator from time to time to see if your corpus is moving in line with your goals.
+5. Even after you invest, you can use the calculator from time to time to see if your corpus is moving in line with your financial goals.

 Bajaj Finserv AMC offers a wide range of online calculators that cater to varied investment needs and goals.
 Here’s an overview of the main calculator types that can help you plan, track, and optimise your investment journey:

-• SIP Calculator: Projects the future value of regular monthly investments in a mutual fund, helping you estimate how disciplined investing can build potentially build wealth over time.
+• SIP Calculator: Projects the future value of regular monthly investments in a mutual fund, helping you estimate how disciplined investing can potentially build wealth over time.

 • Wealth SIP Calculator: Helps you plan your investments and withdrawals using Bajaj Finserv AMC’s Wealth SIP facility, which allows you to initiate SIPs for current investing and SWPs for future withdrawals through a single application.